Maryline Gygax Généro

 4) The Health Promotion, Prevention and Programs Department whose mission is to develop health education and evaluation of projects.

 A fifth department is to be created to implement Pest and Vector Control policy for French armed forces.
-Public health is a large field, at crossroads between several medical specialties and social sciences.
-Hence, CESPA works on several topics, on communicable diseases such as malaria, arboviruses, diarrhea or sexual transmitted infections; but also on non-communicable diseases like post-traumatic stress disorders, addictions or physical injuries due to military/ sports training.
-To complete its activities, CESPA takes part or organizes several training courses for civilian and military students in relation with national universities and international bodies like NATO Military medicine centre of excellence.
-It also takes part to several expert committees to produce guidelines in its areas of expertise.
-Finally, CESPA has developed international collaboration with several organizations notably with NATO.
+Public health is a large field, at crossroads between several medical specialities and social sciences.
+Hence, CESPA works on several topics, on communicable diseases such as malaria, arboviruses, diarrhoea or sexually transmitted infections; but also on non-communicable diseases like post-traumatic stress disorders, addictions or physical injuries due to military/ sports training.
+To complete its activities, CESPA takes part or organizes several training courses for civilian and military students in relation to national universities and international bodies like NATO Military medicine centre of excellence.
+It also takes part in several expert committees to produce guidelines in its areas of expertise.
+Finally, CESPA has developed an international collaboration with several organizations notably with NATO.

 Three schools ensure the initial and general training of the personnel of the FMHS: the “Ecole du Val-de-Grâce (EVDG)” in Paris, the Military Medical School (ESA) in Lyon, and the paramedical Personnel School (EPPA) in Toulon.
-In collaboration with the University and the nurses education institutes, this education give to all students state diplomas for medical and paramedical in all the variety of medical and paramedical specialties.
-The basic military education, and specific courses given in parallel, prepare them for operational missions in military contexts.
+In collaboration with the University and the nurse's education institutes, this education gives all students state diplomas for medical and paramedical in all the variety of medical and paramedical specialities.
+The basic military education and specific courses are given in parallel, prepare them for operational missions in military contexts.
 Nevertheless, the structural changes of the French Health Service induce a gradual transfer of the EPPA from Toulon through the ESA site in Lyon.
 The training of nurses and nursing assistants will be outsourced to civilian education institutes in Lyon.

 Ecole de santé des armées (ESA)